 These easy skillet pork chops are nicely flavored with a lightly sweetened sauce made with apple cider, caramelized sweet onions, and balsamic vinegar.

-- 2 medium sweet onions, halved, sliced thinly (or yellow onions)
+2 medium sweet onions, or yellow onions; halved, sliced thinly

-- 4 to 5 tablespoons olive oil or vegetable oil, divided
+4 to 5 tablespoons olive oil, or vegetable oil, divided

-- 1/2 to 3/4 cup chicken broth, as needed
+1/2 to 3/4 cup chicken broth, or as needed

-- 1/4 cup brown sugar, packed
+1/4 cup packed brown sugar

-- 4 tablespoons balsamic vinegar
+4 tablespoons balsamic vinegar

-- 3/4 cup apple cider or juice
+3/4 cup apple cider or juice

-- salt and freshly ground black pepper, to taste
+Freshly ground black pepper, to taste

-In a large skillet or sauté pan over medium-high heat, heat 2 tablespoons of olive oil or vegetable oil.
+In a large skillet or sauté pan over medium-high heat, heat two tablespoons of olive oil or vegetable oil.
 Add sliced onions and cook, stirring frequently, until onions are softened and nicely browned.

 Heat 2 to 3 tablespoons olive oil or vegetable oil in a large skillet over medium-high heat.
-Add pork chops and sear for about 3 to 4 minutes on each side, or until browned.
+Add pork chops and sear for about 3 to 4 minutes on each side or until browned.